diepanhng0711/portfolio-react-app/README.md

 # JustPhuongLyy's Portfolio App

 This project was built with ReactJs for FrontEnd section and Sanity for BackEnd section.
-Big thanks for JavaScript Mastery for guiding me with great tutorial building a glorious portfolio application.
+Big thanks for JavaScript Mastery for guiding me with great tutorial building this glorious portfolio application.

 ## Available Scripts